aduud21/heckerbot/README.md

 1. Many things may not work when you fork (copy the code of the bot)
 2. Bot is not made to work 100% if you just fork/copy the bot and may require you quite a good amount of modifications for it to fully for you, if you wish to know when new updates are released join the support server of the bot at https://discord.gg/GbjgmffUKj
-3. i have spent over 100 hours on this discod bot SO PLEASE DO NOT CLAIM IT AS YOURS (EX: I MADE THIS BOT),IF YOU DO USE THIS BOT PLEASE LET THE CREDITS/CREDIT ME

 ****Creator:
 https://youtube.com/c/adudu21 or adudu21 (on roblox and some other places too), on replit i am AGuyThatLikesFurrys (my username on replit is a joke), My discord UserID is 710227418492960778 and username with tag Hecker#1844****